nosqlbench/nosqlbench/nb-vectordata/README.md

 Every facet is planned before any is fetched.
 A declared window the format cannot map is refused under `REFUSE`, exactly as a requested window would be;
 `ALLOW` accepts the whole facet instead.
+Slab facets — paged metadata, addressable as `m.slab` or by namespace as `m.slab:content` — are planned and fetched by the pages a window spans, located through the index in the slab's tail; this module does not decode their records.

 ## Facets spread across several files